gitlabhq/gitlabhq/doc/install/aws/index.md

 ## After deployment

 After a few minutes, the instances should be up and accessible via the internet.
-Let's connect to it and configure some things before logging in.
+Let's connect to the primary and configure some things before logging in.

 ### Configuring GitLab to connect with postgres and Redis